luontola/tdd-mooc/data/2-design.md

 Removing duplication and improving names feed into each other in a virtuous cycle.

-Naming is a process: nonsense, vague, precise, meaningful.
+Naming is a process: nonsense, accurate-but-vague, precise, meaningful.
 Never stop improving.

 Read more:
 https://agileinaflash.blogspot.com/2009/02/meaningful-names.html